bossanova808/MediaCopier/Readme.md

 /Movie Library 02/Memento (2000)/Memento.mkv
 ```

-Also:
+Also you should:

-- Python 2.7 installed & working
+- Install Python 2.7 and make sure it's in your path
 - pip install xbmc-json
 - probably other stuff I can't think of right now - run it and remind me!
 - If you're doing an 'agogo' update where you need to copy only your unwatched TV and/or movies:
-  XBMC running (with the correct profile) & details of your JSON interface to it
+  XBMC running (with the correct profile selected if you use profiles) & details of your JSON interface to it

-## SETUP
+### SETUP

 Ok, clone this repo.
+Then cd into the directory and run:

 ```
 python mediacopier -h
 ```

-...gives you the command line help.
+...which gives you the command line help.

-Configure the system by editing config/MediaCopier/config.yaml
+Next, configure the system by editing config/MediaCopier/config.yaml - follow the existing format but replace the paths with all your paths for Movies and TV shows.

-## USING IT - FOR SHARING WITH YOUR FRIENDS
+### USING IT - For sharing with your friends

-### INIT - initialise for a new person
+#### 1. INIT - initialise for a new person

 ```
 python mediacopier init --name james